fastwow/threadsign/README.md

 1. **Set up environment variables** in your deployment platform (Vercel, etc.)
    - Add all required environment variables from the [Environment Variables](#environment-variables) section
+   - You can reference the `.env.local.example` file for the correct variable names and structure

 2. **Deploy the application**
    - Follow your platform's deployment instructions